maceip/validate-sgx-quote-ens/README.md

 # bootstrapping trusted execution environments
-a demo using gramine and ethereum name service (with ccip offchain resolvers) to create stateless enclaves
+a demo using gramine and ethereum name service (with gasless ccip offchain resolvers) to create stateless enclaves

 #### bootstrap flow: